 So far, Stevie Rey Von has amassed an Equi-Stat record of $352,032.
 In addition to winning the NCHA Futurity Open Championship with Dufurrena, he took the 2015 NCHA Futurity Limited Non-Pro Championship with his trainer’s daughter, Rieta.

 The red roan stallion comes from a family of accomplished cutters.

 As the son of Equi-Stat Elite $17 Million Sire Metallic Cat, Stevie Rey Von is a full sibling to NCHA Non-Pro Horse of the Year Purple Reyn, a 2010 mare that earned $361,880 during a cutting career cut short by her death last year to enteritis, an intestinal inflammation.
 She was the American Quarter Horse Association (AQHA) Amateur Cutting World Champion, NCHA World Finals Non-Pro Show Champion and the AQHA Junior Cutting Reserve World Champion.

 Younger sister Creyzy Train, the third horse involved in the settlement, has earned $16,312 in the cutting pen.

-Their dam, Miss Ella Rey (out of Huggs Olena, by Smart Chic Olena) earned $372,554 in her show career.
-Herself a two-time AQHA Amateur Cutting World Champion, she is the mother of winners of $830,448, according to Equi-Stat.
+Their dam, Miss Ella Rey (out of Huggs Olena x Smart Chic Olena), earned $372,554 in her show career.
+Herself a two-time AQHA Amateur Cutting World Champion, she is the mother of the winners of $830,448, according to Equi-Stat.